Policies and Procedures

 The approach of severe weather may be announced by sirens.
 In case of an approaching tornado, the following procedures should be followed:

 - Move to the lowest floor of the building.

 - Sit in a central corridor covering your face with your arms.

 - Stay away from windows.

 - NEVER use fire alarm for notification purposes.

 Housing facilities are normally closed during vacation periods and will normally re-open at noon the day before classes begin.
 During most academic year breaks, housing is made available for students with unique and extraordinary circumstances.
 Students may request vacation housing by contacting the Housing Office, and additional information can be obtained online through Break Housing.
-A nominal fee of $5.00 per night is charged to students unless required to stay on campus by a college department for employment or participation in college-sponsored activities.
+A nominal fee of $5.00 per night is charged to students unless required to stay on campus by a University department for employment or participation in University-sponsored activities.